-The Office of Arts & Culture envisions a city driven by creativity that provides the opportunity for everyone to engage in diverse arts and cultural experiences.
-Through the Creative Advantage the Office of Arts & Culture supports school-community arts partnerships, maintains an active list of community arts partners to work in school and out-of-school contexts, and leads the coordination of a multi-year evaluation of arts education and student success.
+The Seattle Office of Arts & Culture envisions a city driven by creativity that provides the opportunity for everyone to engage in diverse arts and cultural experiences.
+Through The Creative Advantage, the Office of Arts & Culture supports school-community arts partnerships, maintains an active list of community arts partners to work in school and out-of-school contexts, and leads the coordination of a multi-year evaluation of arts education and student success.

 Seattle Foundation’s mission is to ignite powerful, rewarding philanthropy to make Greater Seattle a stronger, more vibrant community for all.
 The Foundation serves as the fiscal sponsor for Creative Advantage.

 City-wide Partners That Are Helping Make This Work

 Supporting regional and school-based arts planning in SPS

 Partnering with SPS arts teachers on teaching and assessing 21st Century Skills